The world is not flat, the web is not flat.

 Well, as it turns out, that was the wrong question to ask.
 There is a way to interact with holograms without having to use projectors:

-The hyped Silicon Valley startup Meta Vision seems to have found a solution:
+The Silicon Valley startup Meta Vision seems to have found a solution:

 Second Life, holographic projection, Layar, and Google Glass, hasn’t been commercially useful.
 Will full-view augmentation be useful enough?
-Applying Moore’s Law3, we can expect AR goggles to shrink down to the size of a pair of Ray-Ban’s in the foreseeable future.
+Applying Moore’s Law,2 we can expect AR goggles to shrink down to the size of a pair of Ray-Ban’s in only a few years time.

 The list of potential and practical uses of a pair of AR goggles are seemingly endless.
 A few examples: